What is the IR-2 immigrant visa for children of U.S. citizens?

 There are multiple fees involved with this process.
 These are the main categories:

-- Fees to get and translate (if applicable) all your supporting documents
+Fees (if applicable) for obtaining all your supporting documents

-- USCIS Immigrant Fee of $220, which you must pay after your child receives their visa and before traveling to the United States.
-U.S. Citizenship and Immigration Services (USCIS) will not issue your child a green card if you do not pay this fee.
+USCIS Immigrant Fee of $220, which you must pay after your child receives their visa and before traveling to the United States.
+USCIS will not issue your child a green card if you do not pay this fee.

 Depending on your child's age, they may either become a U.S. citizen immediately or a lawful permanent resident (LPR).
 If your child enters the United States on an IR-2 visa before turning 18 years old, they will automatically become a citizen when they enter the U.S. state where they will live with their parents.
 If they enter while older than 18, they become lawful permanent residents (LPR).
 They will receive an IR-2 green card and can apply for citizenship once they are eligible.

-Getting an IR-2 immigrant visa for your child can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your child’s green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Getting an IR-2 immigrant visa for your child can be complicated, but help is available.
+If you are eligible, our free web app will walk you through your child’s green card case and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!